unilaiva/unilaiva-songbook/README.md

 If your printing software is limited, you can extract odd and even pages with `pdftk` like this:
-  * `pdftk mielikinetiikka-songbook.pdf cat 1-endodd output mielikinetiikka_odd.pdf`
+  * `pdftk unilaiva-songbook.pdf cat 1-endodd output unilaiva-songbook_odd.pdf`
-  * `pdftk mielikinetiikka-songbook.pdf cat 1-endeven output mielikinetiikka_even.pdf`
+  * `pdftk unilaiva-songbook.pdf cat 1-endeven output unilaiva-songbook_even.pdf`

 #### larva's example procedure for printing ####